soumyasiricilla/DerbyDatabase/README.md

 Additionally the ij SQL scripting tool and the Apache Derby Network Server can be run from the Eclipse console.

-In program we have to write the below code and a method to create connection
+In program we have to write the below method to create connection

 private static String dbURL = "jdbc:derby://localhost:1527/myDB;create=true;user=me;password=mine";
 T